awsdocs/aws-cdk-guide/doc_source/constructs.md

 This library includes constructs that represent all the resources available on AWS\.
 For example, the `[s3\.Bucket](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.Bucket.html)` class represents an Amazon S3 bucket, and the `[dynamodb\.Table](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-dynamodb.Table.html)` class represents an Amazon DynamoDB table\.

 There are different levels of constructs in this library, beginning with low\-level constructs, which we call *CFN Resources*\.
 These constructs represent all of the AWS resources that are available in AWS CloudFormation\.
 CFN Resources are generated from the [AWS CloudFormation Resource Specification](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-resource-specification.html) on a regular basis\.
 They are named **Cfn***Xyz*, where *Xyz* represents the name of the resource\.
 For example, [s3\.CfnBucket](https://docs.aws.amazon.com/cdk/api/latest/docs/@aws-cdk_aws-s3.CfnBucket.html) represents the [AWS::S3::Bucket](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-s3-bucket.html) CFN Resource\.
-When you use CFN constructs, you must explicitly configure all resource properties, which requires a complete understanding of the details of the underlying resource model\.
+When you use CFN resources, you must explicitly configure all resource properties, which requires a complete understanding of the details of the underlying resource model\.

 The next level of constructs also represent AWS resources, but with a higher\-level, intent\-based API\.
 They provide the same functionality, but handle much of the details, boilerplate, and glue logic required by CFN constructs\.
 AWS constructs offer convenient defaults and reduce the need to know all the details about the AWS resources they represent, while providing convenience methods that make it simpler to work with the resource\.
 For example, the [s3\.Bucket](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-s3/bucket.html#aws_s3_Bucket) class represents an Amazon S3 bucket with additional properties and methods, such as [bucket\.addLifeCycleRule\(\)](https://docs.aws.amazon.com/cdk/api/latest/typescript/api/aws-s3/bucket.html#aws_s3_Bucket_addLifecycleRule), which adds a lifecycle rule to the bucket\.